shotstack/documentation/docs/architecting-an-application/merging-data.md

 ---
 title: Merging Data
-description: How to build templates with merge fields.
+description: How to merge data and build templates with merge fields
 ---

 # Merging Data